Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Lower Risk: Yield Farming Stablecoins and Stable Pairs

-One way to minimize risk when chasing farm yield is by providing liquidity for stablecoins like USDH and USDC and stable pairs like SOL and mSOL.
+One way to minimize risk when chasing farm yield is by providing liquidity for stablecoins like USDH and USDC and stable or correlated pairs like SOL and mSOL.
 The tokens’ values are meant to be the same or follow each other closely, so the possibility of incurring IL is diminished.

-Theoretically, with stablecoin yield farming strategies, you shouldn’t have to worry about token prices taking a nose dive or IL.
+Theoretically, with stablecoin yield farming strategies, users shouldn’t have to worry about token prices taking a nose dive or IL.
 Since stablecoins are supposed to remain statically priced at one dollar, yield farming with them can be considered something like USDH and USDC staking.

 Since deep liquidity is an incredibly important part of maintaining a stablecoin’s peg, stablecoin projects will incentivize users to help provide liquidity with rewards.
 It’s a win-win for projects that need liquidity and users who want to earn yield with minimum risk and exposure to the market.